lemonteaau/nanobanana-helper/README.md

-# Gemini Helper Userscript
+# Nano Banana Helper Userscript

-A Tampermonkey/Violentmonkey userscript that enhances the Google Gemini interface with template saving and base image management features.
+A Tampermonkey/Violentmonkey userscript that enhances the Google Gemini interface with prompt template saving and base image management features.

 ## Features